WayneDW/WayneDW.github.io/_pages/about.md

 News
 =====

+Jun, 2024.
+1 JCGS is accpeted.
+Federated Hamiltonian Monte Carlo can be faster than Federated Langevin dynamics.

 Apr, 2024.
 [Variational Schrödinger Diffusion Models](https://arxiv.org/pdf/2405.04795) is accepted by ICML'24!
 Schrödinger diffusion is **scalable** now by linearizing the forward scores.
 Simulation-free property is all we need for scalability.

 Apr, 2024.
 [Reflected Schrödinger Bridge](https://arxiv.org/pdf/2401.03228) is accepted by UAI'24 as **Oral** (<3% acceptance rate).
 Reflected Schrödinger has the linear convergence of couplings via entropic optimal transport on bounded domains.